John du Pont

-Early life
+Early life and education

 John du Pont was born on November 22, 1938, in Philadelphia, Pennsylvania, the youngest of four children of William du Pont, Jr. and Jean Liseter Austin (1897–1988).
 He grew up at Liseter Hall, a mansion built in 1922 in Newtown Square, Pennsylvania, by his maternal grandfather on more than 80 hectares (200 acres) of land given to his parents at their wedding by his maternal grandfather.
 Both his parents' families had emigrated from Europe to the United States at the beginning of the 19th century and became highly successful.

 During the 1920s and 1930s, du Pont's parents acquired more land and developed Liseter Hall Farm for Thoroughbred breeding, showing, and racing.
 His mother retained Liseter Hall Farm after the couple divorced in 1941.
 She added a dairy herd of Guernseys and bred Welsh ponies at the farm.
 John was aged 2 when his parents divorced.
 He had two older sisters, Jean and Evelyn; an older brother, Henry E. I. du Pont; and a younger half brother, William du Pont III, born of their father's second marriage.

 Du Pont graduated from Haverford School in 1957.
 He attended the University of Pennsylvania, where he belonged to the Zeta Psi fraternity, but withdrew before completing his freshman year.
 He later attended college in Miami, Florida, where he studied under and was mentored by scientist Oscar T. Owre.
 He graduated from the University of Miami in 1965 with a Bachelor of Science degree in zoology.
-He went on to complete a doctorate in natural science from Villanova University in 1973.
+He earned a honorary doctorate in natural science from Villanova University in 1971.
+Some sources incorrectly stated that he earned a "Ph.D" from Villanova in 1973, but Villanova did not have a doctoral program in biology at that time.

-During an October 2015 podcast, Mark Schultz revealed that when du Pont was about thirty years old, a horse he was riding threw him onto a fence, resulting in injury to his testicles.
-They became infected and had to be removed, resulting in androgynous characteristics for the remainder of his life.